279789/C-Compiler-Working-with-Primitive-Types/README.md

 ## Questions

-1. How are `int`, `char`, and `float` values represented in memory?
+1. How are `int`, `char`, and `float` values represented in memory? int = 4 Byte , float = 4 Byte, char= 1Byte
 2. What is the purpose of the `.data` section in the object file?
+The .data section is used to declare variables and give them their value.
-3. How does the compiler handle return values from `main`?
+3. How does the compiler handle return values from `main`? he does this by loading data in to the %eax register.
+With ret he is returning that.
-4. Which registers are used for argument passing in `add()`?
+4. Which registers are used for argument passing in `add()`? %edi and %esi
 5. Why do we need to declare clobbered registers in inline assembly?
+Otherwise the compiler thinks that they are empty and uses the old content from them.
+That could cause bugs, because the program then uses wrong content.
 6. What is the syscall number for `write` on x86\_64 Linux?
+Its 1.
 7. How does `objdump` help you correlate source code with generated machine code?
+It shows me the interpretation of my code, it helps me to make my code more efficient.

 ## Advice